 That’s when it dawned on him that it just doesn’t add up.

-The secret is that they will probably try to rank their client for some obscure key phrase like “New York City Residential Architect,” which gets an astounding 0 (yes, zero) searches per month.
+The SEO truth is that they will probably try to rank their client for some obscure key phrase like “New York City Residential Architect,” which gets an astounding 0 (yes, zero) searches per month.

 Compare that with “New York City Architect” which gets 5,400 searches per month and “Residential Architect” which gets 12,100 searches per month.